Friends, what do you want more than anything?

 Now by this point, Simon has heard Jesus preach a few times.
 And he has certainly seen Jesus do a bunch of healing miracles.
 So when Jesus finishes preaching and says, “hey Simon, let’s head out into the deep water and let down the nets.
 I promise you a big catch,” Simon is only a little bit skeptical.

-First he registers a small objection in verse 5, “Master, I’m pretty good at my job, and I’m telling you: the fish were not there last night!”
+First he registers a small objection (verse 5), “Master, I’m pretty good at my job, and I’m telling you: the fish were not there last night!”
 With the unspoken implication that they definitely won’t be there during the day either, because the kind of nets they used back then are visible to the fish during daylight; fish may not be super-smart animals, but they won’t swim into a net they can see.
 But then Simon remembers that this guy Jesus has already done him a big personal favour by healing his mom-in-law — that’s why he calls Jesus “Master” — so he says, “but sure, why not?
 I’m happy to do whatever you want.”

 Anyway, Simon obeys Jesus…and it almost costs him his business.
-It’s all right there in verses 6 and 7: nets are breaking, boats are sinking, it’s so much good fortune it almost kills Simon and his business partners!
+It’s all right here in verses 6 and 7: nets are breaking, boats are sinking, it’s so much good fortune it almost kills Simon and his business partners!

 And as soon as Simon can see his way clear of the chaos, he falls at Jesus’ knees and says, “please leave me alone, Lord!
 I’m a sinful man!”